Skip to content

 Step 2: Compare Profiles

-Different expression goals call for different profiles.
+Different design goals call for different profiles.
 Use --compare-profiles to evaluate all options at once:

 factorforge optimize gfp.fasta --engine profile \